 The amendment on rules and structure also included a proposal for conference to have delegates carrying mandated voting instructions from cells in a signed code of conduct.
-What is the point of meeting to debate if you have instructions on how to vote from your cell?
+What is the point of meeting to debate if you have committees, delegate systems and empty proposals for mass organisations.